-How to Tile a DIY Backsplash
+How to Tile a Backsplash

 IntroductionTiling a backsplash above the counter is one of the easiest ways to upgrade an old, tired kitchen on a tight budget.
 You can choose from the vast array of handsome ceramic tiles available, including the easy-to-install one we show here—mosaic tiles.

 - Drill/driver - cordless

 - Non-contact voltage tester

 - Self-centering drill bit